databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ## Configure AWS objects
 The first step is to create the required AWS objects:
-- An S3 bucket, which be the default storage location for managed tables in Unity Catalog.
+- An S3 bucket, which is the default storage location for managed tables in Unity Catalog.
 Please use a dedicated bucket for each metastore.
 - An IAM policy that provides Unity Catalog permissions to access and manage data in the bucket
 - An IAM role that will be assumed by Unity Catalog